"Gambling used to be done on a handshake and the whites of the client’s eyes"

 16 August 2018

 With a name like his, Balthazar Fabricius was never destined for a job in IT.
 Yet despite being brought up on the Goodwood Estate by a father who served as Lord March’s racecourse manager – he named his son after the protagonist in J.P.
-Donleavy’s novel The Beastly Beatitudes Of Balthazar B – real-life Balthazar says his entry into bookmaking was purely coincidence.
+Donleavy’s novel The Beastly Beatitudes Of Balthazar B – real-life Balthazar says his entry into bookmaking was purely coincidental.

 “I graduated from King’s College London with a degree in Spanish and a love of music and sport,” says the 38-year-old.
 “As one does, I started frantically sending out CVs left, right and centre and managed to secure a place on a graduate scheme run by Ladbrokes.”

-Three and a half years later in 2006, Fabricius approached Zac and Ben Goldsmith, whom he’d met during the Ladbrokes World Spoofing Championships (a pub game in which contestants guess the number of coins held in the hand of another player) with a business proposition.
+Three and a half years later, in 2006, Fabricius approached Zac and Ben Goldsmith, whom he’d met during the Ladbrokes World Spoofing Championships (a pub game in which contestants guess the number of coins held in the hand of another player) with a business proposition.

 “I wanted to herald a return to the grassroots principles of betting.
 I wanted to re-establish the personal relationship that used to exist between punter and bookmaker.”
 The Goldsmiths bought in and Fitzdares was founded.